Wuhan study suggests COVID-19 antibodies can prevent reinfection for at least 9 months

 "Assessing the proportion of the population that has been infected with COVID-19 and who are immune is crucial for determining effective prevention and control strategies to reduce the likelihood of a future resurgence of the pandemic," said Wang Chen, lead author of the article and president of the Chinese Academy of Medical Sciences and Peking Union Medical College.

-The first long-term seroprevalence survey in Wuhan, the study tested COVID-19 antibodies in more than 9,500 residents after the city's lockdown was lifted in early April of 2020.
-Follow-up blood sample tests were conducted in June and between October and December to examine if antibodies were present.
+The first long-term seroprevalence survey in Wuhan, the study tested COVID-19 antibodies in more than 9,500 residents living across all 13 districts after the city's lockdown was lifted in early April of 2020.
+Follow-up blood-sample tests were conducted in June and between October and December to examine if antibodies were present.

-Previous studies in many countries showed that the infected COVID-19 population estimated by the positive rate of serum antibodies is much higher than the actual infected cases.
+Previous studies in many countries showed that the infected COVID-19 population, as estimated by the positive rate of serum antibodies, is much higher than the actual infected cases.
 The new study suggests this may be primarily due to the fact that most of the infected people were asymptomatic or did not get tested or treated due to their mild infections.

 Besides, the antibody levels in asymptomatic patients were found to be lower than those in confirmed patients and symptomatic cases in the study.
 The results may help facilitate precise COVID-19 infection prevention in the future, said co-author Ren Lili, from the Institute of Pathogen Biology under the Chinese Academy of Medical Sciences and Peking Union Medical College.